Thomas-A-Edison-CTE-HS/theInnovators/README.md

 ## I think I'm good at typing fast on the computer.
 # Aliyah
 ## Designer
+***As the designer, I would be working hard to create appealing visuals to our app, which would draw people to use our app***
+1) Human Rights Violation
+2) Mental Health Awareness
+3) Finacial Aid for students

 # Micah
 ## Lead Programmer